 Lastly, we also enter into various arrangements with third parties to drive visitors to our HomeAdvisor platforms.
 These arrangements are generally more cost-effective than traditional marketing efforts.
 If we are unable to renew existing (and enter into new) arrangements of this nature, sales and marketing costs as a percentage of revenue would increase over the long-term, which could adversely affect our business, financial condition and results of operations.
 In addition, the quality and convertibility of traffic and leads generated through third-party arrangements are dependent on many factors, most of which are outside our control.
-If the quality and/or convertibility of traffic and leads do not meet the expectations of our users and/or HomeAdvisor service professionals, they could leave the Marketplace and/or decrease their budgets for consumer matches, any or both of which could adversely affect our business, financial condition and results of operations.
+If the quality and/or convertibility of traffic and leads do not meet the expectations of our users and/or HomeAdvisor service professionals, they could leave the Marketplace and/or decrease their budgets for consumer matches or participation in pre-priced booking services, any or all of which could adversely affect our business, financial condition and results of operations.

 We rely on Internet search engines to drive traffic to our various properties.
-Certain operators of search services offer products and services that compete directly with our products and services.
+Certain operators of search services offer products and services and services that compete directly with our products and services.
 If links to websites offering our products and services are not displayed prominently in search results, traffic to our properties could decline and our business could be adversely affected.